AtomicAirin/AtomicAirin/README.md

 ## SYNCOR

-SYNCOR will be an alternative to expensive, cumbersome commercial optimization software, with a focus on chemical, biochemical, and nuclear process engineering.
+SYNCOR will be an alternative to expensive, cumbersome commercial optimization software for chemical, biochemical, and nuclear process engineering.

 Although currently closed-source, restricted beta versions of SYNCOR will be released on its [public GitHub page](https://github.com/AtomicAirin/SYNCOR/).